How to Describe Your Daily Routine in German: 10 Must-know Verbs

 Susie wakes up at 6:00.
 First she brushes her teeth and then takes a bath.
 Then, she has her breakfast and gets dressed.
 She goes out at 8 a.m. and does her grocery shopping at 9 a.m.
 After that she returns home and washes herself.
 She then applies makeup and leaves for a party at 8 p.m.

 Phew!
 As you can see, learning your daily routine involves a lot of essential vocabulary and grammar.
-It’s hard work, but it’s worth the effort, as you get to express yourself commendably in German.
-There’s no other way around this nor some magical secret other than constant practice.
+It’s hard work, but it’s worth the effort, as you’ll be able to express yourself commendably in German.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.